-If you are an educator who has been tasked with teaching essay writing in secondary schools, do not lose hope, there are resources out there at your disposal.
+If you are an educator who has been tasked with teaching essay writing to high schoolers, do not lose hope.
+There are resources out there at your disposal.
 For many (not all) high school students, essay writing can be quite an arduous task, and if it is not properly taught then the student will suffer in the long run.

-There are many ways that you can approach teaching essay writing in secondary schools.
+There are many ways that you can approach the task of teaching essay writing.
 The main thing that you should do is keep an open mind.
 While you should not ignore the basic rules of essay writing, you should also come up with your own approach to making the teaching process and the simultaneous learning process productive for both you and the students in your class.

 Usually high school English classes require a basic five paragraph essay as the standard for testing a student’s writing ability.
 The best way for you as an educator to convey this is by breaking the paragraphs up into smaller parts.
 Students will better be able to digest the brunt of the lesson when you break each paragraph up.
 In doing this you can actually put together a mini outline as a means of illustrating to your secondary students how to effectively write an essay.